monteship/monteship/README.md

 - Engineered validation and extraction methods to ensure data accuracy and reliability
 - Support and updates for written spiders
 #### Used technology:
-- Scrapy, Playwright, JavaScript, Git, SQL
+- Scrapy, Playwright, JS, Git, SQL

 ### Python Developer | UData | Ukraine
 #### April 2024 - Present
 #### Responsibilities:
 - Developed a robust backend for an event management company, handling bookings from a variety of sources, including email parsing and APIs.
-  (FastApi, MongoDB, React, Google Api)
+  (FastApi, MongoDB, React, Google API)
 - Developed parsing solution for collecting real-time apartment availability data across a specific region for a prominent booking aggregator.
   The system automates the extraction of listing details, including apartment availability, pricing, and other relevant attributes.
   (Scrapy, MongoDB)